 Encrypt while creating Zip files

-- Click the Encrypt button in the Create/Share (Edit) tab
+- Click the Encrypt toggle in the Actions pane (or the Encrypt button in the Create/Share (Edit) tab

-- If you have not already done so, use the Conversion Settings drop down menu on the Settings tab to set your encryption level
+- If you have not already done so, click the Options button that now displays in the Actions pane to set your encryption level (this can also be set in the Conversion Settings drop down menu on the Settings tab)

 - Enter a password when the Encrypt dialog displays